VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 During the expo, judges will be walking around to score your project.
 This is when they will pick the prize category winners for the weekend (and winners of our sponsor categories), so be friendly, have a demo ready, and be prepared to answer any questions they ask you!

-# <a name='reimbursements'></a>Reimbursements
+# Reimbursements

 In order to receive travel reimbursement, you must have already been contacted and had the reimbursement confirmed.
 You will also need to fill out a form on Saturday at the event, so make sure you’ve filled it out before you leave.
 You will need to know your social security number to complete the form, so have it ready to go.
-Check out our travel reimbursement polciy [here](travel.vandyhacks.org).
+Check out our travel reimbursement policy at [travel.vandyhacks.org](https://travel.vandyhacks.org).

-# <a name='parking'></a>Parking
+# Parking

 Parking will be provided free of charge at the 25th Avenue Parking Garage located at 2461 Highland Ave, Nashville, TN 37212.
 Please use the Highland Avenue entrance, located along Highland Ave between 25th Ave S and 24th Ave S. Park in any non-reserved Zone 3 parking space.

 ![Parking Garage]()

-# <a name='venue'></a>Venue
+# Venue

 VandyHacks will be hosted in The Wond’ry and Vanderbilt’s Engineering and Science Building (they’re the same building) located directly across the street from the 25th Avenue Garage.
 Just in case, here’s the address: